 People with spina bifida often cannot control their bladder or their bowel movements.
 They also can develop urinary tract infections.

 Many people with spina bifida—possibly three-quarters of those with the condition—are allergic to latex, or natural rubber.
 Although researchers still do not entirely understand why this rate is so high, some experts believe that frequent exposure to latex can cause the allergy.
 Exposure to latex is common for people with spina bifida who have shunts and have had many surgeries.2

-Some people with myelomeningocele have additional physical or psychological conditions, including digestive, vision, sexual, social, and emotional problems; obesity; and depression.
+Some people with myelomeningocele have digestive, vision, sexual, social, and emotional problems; obesity; and depression.